cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query staking tokenize-share-lock-info.md

-Query for the swap message on the batch of the liquidity pool specified pool-id and msg-index

-If the batch message are normally processed and from the endblock, the resulting state is applied and the messages are removed in the beginning of next block.
-To query for past blocks, query the block height using the REST/gRPC API of a node that is not pruned.
+Query the status of a tokenize share lock for a given account
 Example:
-$ gaiad query liquidity swap 1 20
+$ gaiad query staking tokenize-share-lock-info cosmos1gghjut3ccd8ay0zduzj64hwre2fxs9ldmqhffj

 Usage:
-  gaiad query liquidity swap [pool-id] [msg-index] [flags]
+  gaiad query staking tokenize-share-lock-info [address] [flags]

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for swap
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for tokenize-share-lock-info
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")